Put a Freeze on Pain

 Remember: it isn’t just Winter Games athletes who injure themselves.
 Even if you’re not trying to become the next Shaun White – performing dangerous stunts while snowboarding – the fact is, you can injure yourself doing something as simple as falling on black ice while taking a jog.

-If you’ve experienced a winter injury – or just have questions about how you might prevent them in the future, call the experts at Spectrum Orthopaedics at 330-305-0838.
+If you’ve experienced a winter injury – or just have questions about how you might prevent them in the future, call the experts at OrthoUnited at (844) 469-2663.
 Whether you’re a seasoned athlete or a weekend warrior, their physicians have advanced training in sports medicine and can offer valuable insight and exceptional care.
 They offer the most cutting-edge surgeries and on-site rehabilitation, making your recovery as painless and convenient as possible.
 You can also schedule an appointment online, right now!